iAbdullah-Faisal/Rock-Paper-Scissors/README.md

 11:33am The Logic of the computer choices is done inside logic.js.
 I tested it functionality to ensure the accuracy of its outputs.

 11:46am The Logic of the Human choices is done, and also were tested to check its functionality.

+12:04pm The logic of the rounds is done, and were tested to check its functionality.